erbridge/dotfiles/README.md

 All files belong in `$HOME/.config/git/hooks` with the same names.

-##### `template`

-All files and directories belong in `$HOME/.config/git/template` with the same paths.
-While the template directory can be a symlink, none of its children can.

 #### `home`

 All files and directories belong in `$HOME` with the same paths.